Adamouization/TweetBot/README.md

 - tweets CPU temperature at the beginning of every third hour
 - tweet .jpg files
 - local 140-characters message limit
+- write to a log each time script is ran to keep track of tweets sent
 - automatic script running using crontab:
 ```
 sudo crontab -e